vex-xcc/warmup-w010d03-Ruby-Methods/README.md

 ```

 ## Story of Fry
-Make a loop in the on the story array and print each element untill there are no longer any elements to print
+Make a loop on the story array and print each element untill there are no longer any elements to print

 ## Example 1: